-Participating Groups are organizations with employees who are not State of Delaware employees, but who are eligible to receive health care coverage under the State of Delaware Group Health Insurance Plan.
+Participating Groups are organizations with employees who are not State of Delaware employees, but who are eligible to receive health care coverage under the State of Delaware Group Health Insurance Planrogram.

-When a benefit eligible Participating Group employee is married to a State of Delaware employee enrolled in the State Plan, the spouse must elect coverage through the Participating Group employer.
+When a benefit eligible Participating Group Eemployee is married to a State of Delaware employee enrolled in the State's Group Health Insurance Planrogram, the spouse must elect coverage through the Participating Group employer.
 Neither member can be enrolled in more than one State Group Health Insurance plan.
-Both members must enroll in separate coverage with their own employer.
+Both members must enroll in separate coverage with theirhis or her own employer.